firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-92-06/2021-06-08-the-middening.md

 After they were covered in slimy rot, the droogs untied them and helped them down from their perch.
 The bride-and-groom-to-be ran into the sea on the adjacent beach to wash the gunk from themselves.

-“Yeah, never doing that.”
-Mhairi said.
-She always said just what I was thinking
+“Yeah, never doing that,” Mhairi said.
+She always said just what I was thinking.

 ----